scottdickerson/paleoindian-site/docs/pages/Origin Stories TODOs.md

 ## TODO NEXT STEPS

--   Add the Tooltip component over the text in details (probably takes a component instead of a string)
+-   Tik-tok video section
+-   Fix header with new styles
+-   Fix header to handle the other screen widths
+-   Fix Rubik Dirt Font
 -   Fix Clovis Point Tooltip PNG width to be narrower around arrows
--   Set max width on articles otherwise it looks real weird
 -   SVG files for slider are really huge causing slow loading of fonts and other things.
 Ping Katrina for help here
--   Flip Video component to load from Youtube uploaded videos
 -   Test in incognito browser with Disabled Cache and 3G fast throttling to verify how quickly they load
--   Tik-tok video section

 ## TODO Stretch Goals

 -   Test Voiceover on Mac to see
 -   Test landmark navigations
+-   TOC isn't centered when we're scrolling down, fix to adjust as we scroll down, should this be a sticky that offsets at some percentage so it scrolls up then sticks?
+-   Set max width on articles otherwise it looks real weird

 ## Components used